knpuniversity/twig/knpu/layout-template-inheritance.md

 When we refresh, we see a nasty error:

-> Uncaught exception 'Twig_Error_Syntax' with message 'A template that extends
+> Uncaught exception `Twig_Error_Syntax` with message "A template that extends
-> another one cannot have a body in "homepage.twig" at line 4.'
+> another one cannot have a body in `homepage.twig` at line 4."

 Twig knows that we want it to take the content from the `body` tag of homepage and put it where the `body` tag is in the layout.
 But when it sees this